 Who is listening

 Ministry of Advanced Education

-Stakeholders will be invited to participate in a variety of activities in June 2021, which may include virtual focus groups and online surveys.
+Stakeholders were invited to participate in a variety of activities in June and July 2021, which included virtual focus groups and online surveys.

 - a sample population of registered apprentices, employers of skilled tradespeople and Alberta certified journeypersons